Quick Commerce

-With no signs of slowing down, Zepto, an Indian Q-commerce startup, has become a to-go grocery delivery app for all.
+With no signs of slowing down, Zepto, an Indian Q-commerce startup, has become a go-to grocery delivery app for households across India.

 Aadit Palicha and Kaivalya Vohra founded this Q-commerce company in 2021.
-Though Zepto is headquartered in Mumbai, it has over 350 dark stores in 10 major cities in India and aims to double this count to over 700 by March 2025.
+Though Zepto is headquartered in Mumbai, it has over 350 dark stores in 10 major cities and aims to grow that number significantly.

-With a recent valuation of $5 billion, this young grocery delivery startup is now competing in the big league against giants like Amazon, Blinkit, and BigBasket.
+With a valuation of $5 billion, this young grocery delivery startup is now competing against giants like Amazon, Blinkit, and BigBasket.

 So, let’s begin.